akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 **Role of Technology in Education:**
 This is huge, needs lot of thought and research.

+Use of Digital Technologies in examination, this would be a game changer .... people don't complain this

 Pen and Paper:
     It is a static system.
     Limted Information, you can only write stuff that fits in a paper.

 Digital:
     It is a dynamic system, for example if you have an image, you can zoom in, zoom out and see to the smallest detail.